 The Dalmatian became the go to mascot for firehouses because one of their first jobs was as a coach or carriage dog that would run along side the coach (consider how much energy this type of dog was bred to have!) and serve as a guard dog for the carriage passengers.
 In the U.S. this carriage work was transferred to horse-drawn fire engines and to protecting firehouses and now Dalmatians are often ’employed’ as good will mascots for firehouses.

-So, while some may on first impression think of a Dalmatian as simply a flashy, playful, firehouse mascot or movie, many of the dogs I have worked with have a strong temperament, are inclined to guard their family and home and may not be quick to make friends with people and dogs outside of their immediate social circle.
+So, while some may on first impression think of a Dalmatian as simply a flashy, playful, firehouse mascot or movie, many of the dogs I have worked with have a strong temperament, and some are inclined to guard their family and home and may not be quick to make friends with people and dogs outside of their immediate social circle.
+This is most often due to irresponsible breeding.
 However, they can be exceptional companions for the person who wants to commit to early and ongoing socialization and to providing this active dog with loads of mental and physical exercise.